-Eleme educa nt 4.1 Training and tion Present Where Comments Indicators of compliance and performance Yes Partially No documented comments 4.1.1 There is a training programme for the SMS in place that includes initial and recurrent training.
+Eleme educa nt 4.1 Training and tion Present Where Comments Indicators of compliance and performance Partially No documented Comments 4.1.1 There is a training programme for the SMS in place that includes initial and recurrent training.
 The training covers individual safety duties (including roles, responsibilities, and accountabilities) and how the organisation's SMS operates.
 4.1.2 There is a process in place to measure the effectiveness of training and to take appropriate action to improve subsequent training.

-Element 4.1 Training and education Indicators of compliance and performance Prese ent Where documented Comments Yes Partially No comments 4.1.3 Training includes human and organisational factors including just culture and non-technical skills with the intent of reducing human error.
+Element 4.1 Training and education Prese ent Where Comments Indicators of compliance and performance Yes Partially No documented Comments 4.1.3 Training includes human and organisational factors including just culture and non-technical skills with the intent of reducing human error.
 4.1.4 There is a process that evaluates the individual's competence and takes appropriate remedial action when necessary.
 4.1.5 The competence of trainers is defined and assessed, and appropriate remedial action taken when necessary.

-Element 4.2 Safety Present ent Where Comments tors of compliance erformance Yes Partially No documented comments 4.2.1 There is a process to determine what safety critical information needs to be communicated and how it is communicated throughout the organisation to all personnel, as relevant.
+nt 4.2 Safety unication Present Where Comments tors of compliance erformance Yes Partially No documented comments 4.2.1 There is a process to determine what safety critical information needs to be communicated and how it is communicated throughout the organisation to all personnel, as relevant.
 This includes contracted organisations and personnel where appropriate.